Helpful Growing Tips

 Q. Will you refund or replace seeds if they do not germinate?

-A. If you germinate your seeds, unfortunately we cannot guarantee your success.
+A. When you germinate your seeds, unfortunately we cannot guarantee your success.
 However, we do assure that our seeds are viable.
 Keep in mind that this pepper is NOT recommended for the novice gardener, and you must have a proper, controlled environment for plants to thrive.

 Q. How often should I water my ghost pepper plants?